albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 └───┴───┴───┴───┴───┘
 ```

-Furthermore, how can we represent the data as columns?
+Furthermore, how can we represent the data as columns instead, where each column is represented as an `int[]`?

 ```
 ┌───┐ ┌───┐ ┌───┐ ┌───┐ ┌───┐